-The Travel Services Team serves as the Headquarters POC for the following services:
+The Office of Travel Management serves as the Department's point of contact for the following services:

 - Headquarters Travel Management Center (TMC)